ghaiklor/type-challenges-solutions/en/medium-replaceall.md

 ## Solution

-We will base this solution on solution for Replace type.
+We will base this solution on solution for [`Replace`](./medium-replace.md) type.
-For those who didn’t look there, I’ll repeat it here.

-The input string S must be split into three parts.
+The input string `S` must be split into three parts.
-The leftmost part before From, the From itself, the rightmost part after the From.
+The leftmost part before `From`, the `From` itself, the rightmost part after the `From`.
 We can do that with conditional types and inferring.

-Once the string is inferred and we know the parts, we can return a new template literal type which is constructed from those parts and our required To part:
+Once the string is inferred and we know the parts, we can return a new template literal type which is constructed from those parts and our required `To` part:

 ```ts
 type ReplaceAll<